 Skip To Content

 With tuition costs rising — and limited federal and state-related financial aid and grants available — parents are responsible for the biggest percentage of college costs.
-On the whole, family income and savings covered 54%, with 18% of parents taking out loans at annual average of $10,827,1 according to Sallie Mae in its 2022 report “How America Pays for College.”
+On the whole, family income and savings covered 50%, with 18% of parents taking out loans at an annual average of $13,507,1 according to Sallie Mae in its 2023 report “How America Pays for College.”
 Tax-advantaged 529 education savings plans are one of the most popular means of setting aside funds to pay tuition, the report points out.
 But many parents want to know: How could the funds from those plans affect my child’s ability to receive financial aid?
 We asked Richard Polimeni, head of Education Savings Programs at Bank of America, to weigh in.
 Check out his insights and strategies below.

 When it comes to eligibility, do assets or income matter more?

-Also worth noting: 529 assets held in grandparents’ names for their grandchildren aren’t considered in federal student aid applications and because the rules have recently changed, withdrawals from grandparent-owned 529s to pay for education expenses no longer negatively impact the student’s future Free Application for Federal Student AID (FAFSA) filings.
+Also worth noting: 529 assets held in grandparents’ names for their grandchildren aren’t considered in federal student aid applications, and because the rules have recently changed, withdrawals from grandparent-owned 529s to pay for education expenses no longer negatively impact the student’s future Free Application for Federal Student Aid (FAFSA) filings.

 “Assets, including those in a parent-owned 529 plan, play much less of a role than a parent’s income in determining a student’s eligibility for aid.”